 |Retraction distance||8 mm|

-Note: BCN3D Lab developes specific configurations for each material and printer.
-Be sure to use the last BCN3D Cura version.
+Note: BCN3D Lab develops specific configurations for each material and printer.
+Be sure to use the last BCN3D Stratos version.

 Build plate adhesion: